abhiTronix/vidgear/docs/gears/webgear_rtc/usage.md

 web.shutdown()
 ```

-which can be accessed on any browser on the network at http://localhost:8000/.
+which can be accessed on any browser on your machine at http://localhost:8000/.

 ### Running from Terminal